sungmonchoi0902/sungmonchoi0902.github.io/README.md

 I realized that I had forgotten to set the amplitude output.
 After assigning an appropriate value, it worked properly.

+In this part, I added a feature that turns the beep oscillator and the background oscillators on and off depending on the situation.
+First, when beepOn is true inside the if statement, the code beepOsc.amp(0, 0.3); slowly lowers the beep sound’s volume down to 0 over 0.3 seconds, effectively turning it off.
+Then, by setting beepOn = false;, I marked that the beep sound is now in the “off” state.

+Next, when bgOn is false, the three background oscillators gradually increase their amp values to 0.03, 0.025, and 0.02 over 0.5 seconds.
+This creates a state where, when the mosaic effect is fully cleared, the background sound turns on while the beep sound stays off.

+On the other hand, the else section runs when the mosaic effect appears again.
+The line image code displays the actual webcam video, and if beepOn is false, the code beepOsc.amp(0.2, 0.2); raises the beep sound’s volume to 0.2 over 0.2 seconds, making the beep sound come back.
+Then beepOn = true; marks that the beep sound is now turned on.

+Finally, when bgOn is true, all three background oscillators gradually reduce their volume to 0 over 0.5 seconds, turning the background sound off, and bgOn = false; updates that state.
+In other words, when the mosaic appears again, the beep sound turns on, and the background sound turns off, completing the intended behavior.

 `
 if (beepOn) {
       beepOsc.amp(0,0.3);